| Web

 |

-| Web
+Web

 Graphics Applications |

-| Time and space prohibit
+Time and space prohibit

 the discussion of all of the Graphics applications that can

-create or modify Web graphics.
+create or modify graphics for the Internet or online training.
 With apologies

 to those applications not described here, I will discuss the

-three graphics applications I use most often. |
+four graphics applications I use most often. |

 Paint Shop Pro